-

 Mar

-If you’re looking for a wheelchair for sale, finding the right one is just the first step.
+If you’re looking for wheelchairs for sale, finding the right one is just the first step.
 On the other hand, owning a wheelchair whether it’s a manual or electric requires certain level of maintenance.
 Based on years of experience, and the helpful information from the University of Washington, I’ve put together this practical wheelchair maintenance checklist to help you keep your mobility aid in top shape.

 Regular maintenance ensures that your wheelchair stays safe, comfortable, and reliable.
 Whether you use a manual or electric wheelchair, these simple steps can prevent breakdowns, extend the life of your chair, and improve overall performance.